SidG13/SidG13.github.io/_posts/2024-06-04-blasting-genomes.md

 ## Output

-The output found in the `megablast.out` is shown below.
+An example output found in the `megablast.out` is shown below.
 The columns correspond to options set with the `-outfmt` argument.

 ```bash
 Scaffold_31_HRSCAF_176	MT070612	8732	Eukaryota	Crotalus durissus terrificus	tropical rattlesnake	0.0	6948